 Hopefully this has helped outline what your business could qualify for during this period.
 Nonetheless, this is still overwhelming, and you may not have the expertise in house needed to deal with this.
 So, this is where we come in.

 You've Got This! matches businesses with skilled professionals on short-term projects to help solve your pressing business needs.
 Whether that be legal help on furloughing your employees or advice from an experienced accountant when applying for a loan through the CBILS.
-You can submit a project form here or email [email protected] and we will do our best to match you with the support you need to get through this.
+You can sign-up as a business here or email [email protected] and we will do our best to match you with the support you need to get through this.

 Don’t worry, We’ve Got This!